Ozark-Connect/NetworkOptimizer/README.md

 ### HTTPS Reverse Proxy

 For HTTPS with automatic Let's Encrypt certificates, use [NetworkOptimizer-Proxy](https://github.com/Ozark-Connect/NetworkOptimizer-Proxy) - a Traefik setup that forces HTTP/1.1 for speed tests (HTTP/2 multiplexing skews results) while keeping HTTP/2 for the main app.
 Windows MSI users can enable Traefik as an optional feature during install.
+This also allows for simpler enablement of GPS-based tagging on your self-hosted Speed Test and Signal walk test data as browsers require HTTPS for location data to flow.

 ### Quick Start (Linux Docker)